 6. Who is this commercial aimed towards?

 Careful consideration should be given to any and all commercials you use for this activity as district policy and community standards vary greatly for what is deemed acceptable for classroom use.
-Here are three great classroom-friendly commercials from past Super Bowls that readily lend themselves to analysis:
+Here are a couple of great classroom-friendly commercials from past Super Bowls that readily lend themselves to analysis:

 A great way to take this activity a step further would be to have students produce their own commercials.
-A good source of inspiration would be Doritos’ Crash the Super Bowl commercial contest.
+A good source of inspiration would be various commercial contests that might crop up in a given year.
 A full-blown unit could also include various activities with print ads as well.

 How have you included media analysis activities in the classroom?